Lightning-AI/pytorch-lightning/docs/source/lightning_cli.rst

     # Run training using created configuration
     python trainer.py --config config.yaml

-The call to the :class:`~pytorch_lightning.utilities.trainer_cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running :func:`trainer.fit`.
+The call to the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running :func:`trainer.fit`.

 After multiple trainings with different configurations, a previous run can be